 When running in the rain, you don’t want your feet squishing in your shoes at every step.
 Thick socks are comfy on cold winter days by the fire, but they’re less comfy when they’re soaking wet and making lakes in your shoes.
 Swiftwick socks are tight and thin, making them unlikely to slide around and retain water when they get wet.
 As far as rain and socks are concerned, less is often more.
 Swiftwick understands this and has designed socks that won’t be scared away by a few raindrops.

-Headwear for running in the rain
+Headwear - rain gear for running

 It’s challenging to run when you have rain filling your eyes and streaming off of your face.
 Headwear such as glasses, hats, and headbands can make a big difference in directing the rain away from your eyes and giving you better visibility on the road.
 Here are my headwear choices as far as the best rain gear for running is concerned.

 The lenses of these glasses pop out, allowing you to switch them for differing light conditions.
 Running in the rain can be a challenge, as there are times when it is dark and stormy and times when the sun is glaring through the drizzle.
 These glasses allow you to choose between yellow, clear, or dark lens, which makes it easy to adjust the tint based on the weather conditions.